 In November 2014, RWT Holdings, Inc., a wholly-owned subsidiary of Redwood Trust, Inc., issued\$205 million principal amount of 5.625% exchangeable senior notes due 2019.
-These exchangeable notes require semi-annual interest payments at a fixed coupon rate of5.625% until maturity or exchange, which will be no later than November 15, 2019.
+These exchangeable notes require semi-annual interest payments at a fixed coupon rate of 5.625% until maturity or exchange, which will be no later than November 15, 2019.
 After deducting the underwriting discount and offering costs, we received\$198 million of net proceeds.
 Including amortization of deferred debt issuance costs, the weighted average interest expense yield on these exchangeable notes is approximately 6.3% per annum.
-At March 31, 2019, these notes were exchangeable at the option of the holder at an exchange rate of 46.2370 common shares per \$1,000 principal amount of exchangeable senior notes (equivalent to an exchange price of\$21.63 per common share).
+At June 30, 2019, these notes were exchangeable at the option of the holder at an exchange rate of 46.2370 common shares per \$1,000 principal amount of exchangeable senior notes (equivalent to an exchange price of \$21.63 per common share).
 Upon exchange of these notes by a holder, the holder will receive shares of our common stock.
-During 2016, we repurchased \$4 million par value of these notes at a discount and recorded a gain on extinguishment of debt of \$0.3 million of unamortized deferred distatements of income.
+During 2016, we repurchased \$4 million par value of these notes at a discount and recorded a gain on extinguishment of debt of \$0.3 million in Realized gains, net on our consolidated statements of income.
 Additionally, during the fourth quarter of 2018, \$201 million principal amount of these notes and \$1 million of unamortized deferred issuance costs were reclassified from long-term debt to short-term debt as the maturity of the notes was less than one year as of November 2018.
-At March 31, 2019, the accrued interest payable balance on this debt was\$4 million and the unamortized deferred issuance costs were \$1 million.
+At June 30, 2019, the outstanding principal amount of these notes was\$201 million.
+At June 30, 2019, the accrued interest payable balance on this debt was \$1 million and the unamortized deferred issuance costs were \$1 million.